 Summary: Advanced Excel and intermediate SQL skills, excellent written and verbal communication, pursuing entry-level roles in financial services.

-Once you’ve written your resume summary, the next section to take on is your work experience.
-Listing out your experience is not as simple as writing down everything you’ve done in your career.
+Once you have written your resume summary, the next section to take on is your work experience.
+Listing out your experience is not as simple as writing down everything you have done in your career.
 Instead, you only want to include the details of your past work that are especially relevant to the work you want to do next.

 Follow these guidelines below when listing out your work experience.

 Lead with strong action verbs and follow with an accomplishment rather than a task.
-Employers are interested in what you’ve achieved, not just what you’ve done.
-What’s the difference between an accomplishment and a task?
+Employers are interested in what you have achieved, not just what you have done.
+What is the difference between an accomplishment and a task?
 Here are a few examples.